JetBrains/amper/docs/src/user-guide/advanced/jdk-provisioning.md

 ## JDK selection mode

-Based on the requirements we've seen above, Amper will make sure that a matching JDK is available for the build.
+Based on the requirements we've seen above, Kargo will make sure that a matching JDK is available for the build.

 There are 3 ways it can do this, which you can choose from via `settings.jvm.jdk.selectionMode`:

-* `auto` (default): Amper will use the JDK from `JAVA_HOME` if it matches the requirements, otherwise it will provision a JDK.
+* `auto` (default): Kargo will use the JDK from `JAVA_HOME` if it matches the requirements, otherwise it will provision a JDK.
-* `alwaysProvision`: Amper will always provision a JDK, even if `JAVA_HOME` matches the requirements.
+* `alwaysProvision`: Kargo will always provision a JDK, even if `JAVA_HOME` matches the requirements.
   This setting improves the consistency between builds across machines.
-* `javaHome`: Amper will exclusively use `JAVA_HOME`, and thus fail the build if `JAVA_HOME` does not match the requirements.
+* `javaHome`: Kargo will exclusively use `JAVA_HOME`, and thus fail the build if `JAVA_HOME` does not match the requirements.
 In this mode, auto-provisioning is effectively disabled.

 ### How requirements are checked

-When Amper is configured to attempt using `JAVA_HOME`, it reads the `release` file present in all modern JDKs, which contains the JDK version and vendor.
-From that file, Amper checks that the major version matches the requested one, and that the vendor is in the allowed `distributions`.
+When Kargo is configured to attempt using `JAVA_HOME`, it reads the `release` file present in all modern JDKs, which contains the JDK version and vendor.
+From that file, Kargo checks that the major version matches the requested one, and that the vendor is in the allowed `distributions`.

-If the `release` file is not present (for instance, in an old JDK), the requirements are considered unsatisfied, and the consequence depends on the selection mode (in `auto` mode, Amper will provision a JDK; in `javaHome` mode, the build will fail).
+If the `release` file is not present (for instance, in an old JDK), the requirements are considered unsatisfied, and the consequence depends on the selection mode (in `auto` mode, Kargo will provision a JDK; in `javaHome` mode, the build will fail).

 ## Provisioning mechanism

-When Amper decides to provision a JDK, it uses the [Foojay Discovery API](https://github.com/foojayio/discoapi) to find the latest available JDK for the requested major version on your current OS/architecture, for each of the accepted distributions (if specified).
+When Kargo decides to provision a JDK, it uses the [Foojay Discovery API](https://github.com/foojayio/discoapi) to find the latest available JDK for the requested major version on your current OS/architecture, for each of the accepted distributions (if specified).

-Among all JDKs found, Amper will prefer the distribution that appears first in `settings.jvm.jdk.distributions` or in the default list.
+Among all JDKs found, Kargo will prefer the distribution that appears first in `settings.jvm.jdk.distributions` or in the default list.
 The default list is ordered this way:

 - Eclipse Temurin, a.k.a.
 Adoptium